filiprumenovski/T2D-VAT-Suite/docs/t2d-VAT_two_tool_plan.md

 Common core logic lives in **t2dvat\_core/**.

 Both tools get optional **PySide6/QML GUIs** that simply display generated images.
 They do NOT render plots natively.
-All figures are exported as PNG/SVG via Matplotlib.
+All figures are exported as PNG/SVG via Seaborn (Matplotlib backend).

 ---